 Details on the Device

 The Portal has high quality speakers, 4 microphones and camera.
 The microphones have good pick-up and good noise cancelling features to handle background noise.
 The camera has movement tracking software, and it can follow you as you move around the room.
 This is nice for casual conversations with friends and family as you cook or clean, but can also be helpful in many classroom settings.
+We also use if for Sunday dinner where two family members who live in other states “join us” at the table.

 The Zoom is the size of a bulky picture frame.
 It’s propped up on a stand.
 It’s not a portable device – it has no battery, so needs to be plugged in to use.
 It has a switch that can disable the mic and/or camera when you aren’t using them, to partially address privacy concerns.